alhajee/ckan/doc/maintaining/cli.rst

 Use ``--disable-debugger`` for external debugging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CKAN uses the run_simple function from the werkzeug package, which enables hot reloading and debugging amongst other things.
-If we wish to use external debugging tools such as debugpy (for remote, container-based debugging), we must disable the default debugger for CKAN.
+FMLD uses the run_simple function from the werkzeug package, which enables hot reloading and debugging amongst other things.
+If we wish to use external debugging tools such as debugpy (for remote, container-based debugging), we must disable the default debugger for FMLD.

 Example: